 Item 18: Proposal for resolution on authorisation for the board to resolve on acquisition and transfer of own shares

-The board proposes that the annual general meeting resolve to authorise the board to, on one or several occasions during the period up until the annual general meeting 2020, resolve on acquisition of shares mainly in accordance with the following:
+The board proposes that the annual general meeting authorise the board to, on one or several occasions during the period up until the annual general meeting 2021, resolve on acquisition of class B shares mainly in accordance with the following:

 - Acquisition of own shares must be made on Nasdaq Stockholm.